Assembling Terrania Cycle Glossary

 Homehearth: Lamplight HQ in New York City.

-Hominet: a brain-computer interface that draws on collective experience, symbolically translated impressions from DNA and epigenetics, and the user’s unconscious to create Telestra output.
+Hominet: a brain-computer interface that draws on collective experience, symbolically translated impressions derived from DNA and ancestral epigenetics, and the user’s unconscious to create Telestra output.
 A kind of digital collective unconscious made conscious.

 Homo Excelsior: a Watchkeeper project for creating an enhanced human being while fostering the highest capabilities of the individual.